Putty

 Design system

 One of my primary responsibilities was to evolve the design system to meet changing business needs.
-Within the course of a year Putty, grew from a splash site to a direct-to-consumer web app.
+Within a year, Putty grew from a splash site to a direct-to-consumer web app.

 Marketing content